gwdg/matrix-doc/content/termsofuse/_index.en.md

 ### Notes on the Federation

 {{% notice note %}}
-Data or files stored on other matrix servers cannot be deleted by TU Dresden.
-Members of TU Dresden can use the federation to access rooms on external matrix servers and vice versa.
-In this case, the external server also holds data and files from the TUD matrix server, but may handle the deletion of this information differently.
+Data or files stored on other matrix servers cannot be deleted by GWDG.
+Matrix users with an Academic ID can use the federation to access rooms on external matrix servers and vice versa.
+In this case, the external server also holds data and files from the GWDG matrix servers, but may handle the deletion of this information differently.
 It is also possible that data is still available in the temporary cache of users' Matrix clients.
 {{% /notice %}}

 ### Files